psaux-it/woocommerce-aras-kargo/README.md

 Partially Yes!
 If you have multiple order from same customer just ship them all at once.
 If you partially ship them (multiple tracking number) matching algorithm can fail but not mess up anything.
 Keep in mind that If you have a large volume e-commerce platform eg. marketplace you need deep integration solutions.

 ## Where is the Turkish translation?
-Critical part such as success mails, custom order status fronted label supports Turkish.
+Critical part such as success mails, fronted&admin side custom order status label supports Turkish.
 You are welcome to add support/contribute on Turkish translation of setup&logging&readme part.

 ## Features
 - Interactive easy setup
-- Three way fulfillment workflow with custom order status package
+- Two way fulfillment workflow with custom order status package
 - Encryped sensetive data (REST,SOAP credentials) also never seen on bash history
 - Powerful error handling for various checks like SOAP and REST API connections
 - Auto installation methods via cron, systemd